demiguel122/data_platform_with_docker/README.md

 ## Ideas for further improvement

 The scalability and performance of the platform could be improved, amongst other, implementing the following:

-- PostgreSQL's Read Replicas:

-- Citus for PostgreSQL:
+- **Citus for PostgreSQL**: Citus allows horizontal scaling across multiple PostgreSQL nodes, transforming the instance into a distributed database.
+Citus partitions the data across multiple machines (nodes) and distributes query workloads, allowing parallel processing of both read and write queries.

 For security improvements:

--  Docker Secrets:
+-  **Docker Secrets**: for securely storing and managing sensitive data, such as password or API keys.

 For resource and performance tracking:

-- ELK stack for monitoring/diagnostics against log files.
+- **ELK stack** for monitoring/diagnostics against log files.

-- Prometheus and Grafana for metrics collection.
+- **Prometheus** and **Grafana** for metrics collection.

 For CI/CD:

-- Github Actions:
+- **Github Actions**: for implementing CI/CD or other workflows.
+An interesting idea is to replicate dbt Cloud's "Slim CI/CD" for dbt-core.
+It is a lightweight, optimized approach to implementing CI/CD pipelines for dbt projects and avoid large, unnecessary computations by testing only the new/modified models.
+This is done by combining the `state:modified` selector and the `--defer` flag.
+The `state:modified` selector includes new/modified nodes only.
+On top of that, the `--defer` flag points to a different target (usually `pro`, which is up-to-date) so that the pipeline can be implemented without having to re-build the required upstream parents.

 ## Contact